P0cL4bs/kadimus/README.md

 Contributing
 ------------
-You can help with code, or donating money.
+You can help with code, or by donating.
-If you wanna help with code, use the kernel code style as a reference.
+If you want to help with code, use the kernel code style as a reference.

 Paypal: [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=RAG26EKAYHQSY&currency_code=BRL&source=url)